 Shortly after that first game I redesigned the game board.
 This time I tried to do it right.
 I also printed out some card templates and began making some initial cards to really get a feel for what this game could be.
 After spending countless hours of trying to get the game to a better starting point I approached Larissa again for another round.
 The results were drastically different and I truly felt that I was on to something that could be pretty special.

 And that is how Queen Bee the board game began.
 It has been played many times and has gone through quite a few changes.
-It continues to evolve and gets better with each evolution.
-I am happy with the path that we walked to get the game to where it is at today and I look forward to the final product.
-I look forward to completing the rest of the journey that this game has taken me on.
+It has gotten better with each evolution and I am ecstatic with where it ended.
+Thank you for your support and for helping bring this dream to life.